migzster-snow/logistic-regression-breast-cancer/README.md

 ---

 ## 📖 Project Description
 Breast cancer is one of the most common cancers worldwide, and early detection is crucial.
 This dataset contains measurements of cell nuclei from breast cancer biopsies.
-Using logistic regression, we can build a classification model that predicts whether a tumor is malignant (cancerous) or benign (non-cancerous).
+Using logistic regression, we can build a classification model that predicts whether a tumour is malignant (cancerous) or benign (non-cancerous).

 The dataset includes **569 samples** with **30 numerical features** such as radius, texture, perimeter, area, smoothness, and more.
 Logistic regression is chosen because it is simple, interpretable, and effective for binary classification.